Traijan1/Traijan1/README.md

 ### A Developer with love for coding.

-`Developing is an art for me, an art, that can be used to create incredible things.`
+`Developing is an art for me, one that can be used to create incredible things.`

 I like to try out various techniques.